peterdongan/ExdTech.ImageServer/README.md

 # ExdTech.ImageServer

 Simple image server using a REST API.
 Developed for and used by ExdPic.

 ## Set-up

 ### Storage
 By default it uses Azure Blob Storage.
-You can configure this by setting a "ImageStoreConnectionString" configuration value.
+You can configure this by setting "ImageStoreConnectionString" and "ContainerClient" configuration values.
 Alternatively you can replace it by implementing the following interface:

 **`IImageStore`**
 * `RetrievedImage GetImage (Guid id);`